tanjeffreyz/deep-residual-learning/README.md

 ![](results/side_by_side.png)

 To show the effects of residual shortcuts on increasingly deeper networks, plain networks are compared to their residual counterparts.
-The residual networks use Option A, which means they have exactly the same number of weights as their plain counterparts.
+The residual networks use Option A, which means they have exactly the same number of trainable parameters as their plain counterparts.

 Clearly, the accuracy of the plain networks suffer from increased depth, whereas the residual networks only become more accurate.